junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Asthma often begins in childhood and may be a problem for life.
 It is not contagious, but is more common in children with relatives who have asthma.
 It is generally worse during certain months of the year or at night.

-An asthma attack may be caused by eating or breathing things to which the person is allergic (see p.
-166).
+An asthma attack may be caused by eating or breathing things to which the person is allergic (see [page 166](#page-166)).
 In children asthma often starts with a cold.
 Nervousness or worry may bring on an asthma attack.

 Asthma can also be caused by unclean air (air pollution), such as smoke from cigarettes, inside cooking fires, burning fields, or cars and trucks.